App Stack Teardowns · Issue 1 · Android

 4. Ad placements in context

 BuzzFeed declares four ad formats in the SDK surface (Banner, Native, Interstitial, Rewarded), all served through the Google ad server.
 The runtime capture covered home feed, category feeds, articles, listicles, the Shopping tab, and the Quizzes tab.
-Each surface runs a different cadence and creative mix.
+Each surface runs a different refresh timing and creative mix.

 Declared in the SDK